cshannon-mdsol/IS601_mini_project_2/README.md

 - [x] Population Correlation
 - [x] Z-Score
 - [x] Mean Deviation / Mean Absolute Deviation

+Random Generator Functions (Random.py):
+- [ ] Generate random number without seed
+- [ ] Generate random number with seed
+- [ ] Generate a list of random numbers with a seed between a range of provided numbers
+- [ ] Select random item from a list
+- [ ] Select same value from a list with seed
+- [ ] Select items from a list without seed
+- [ ] Select items from a list with seed

+Population Sampling Functions (Sampling.py):
+- [ ] Simple random sampling
+- [ ] Systematic sampling
+- [ ] Confidence Interval for a Sample
+- [ ] Margin of Error
+- [ ] How to Find a Confidence Interval
+- [ ] Cochran's Sample Size Formula
+- [ ] How to find a sample size given a confidence interval and width (unknown population standard deviation)
+- [ ] How to find a sample size given a confidence interval and width (known population standard deviation)

 This uses both built-in functions and CSV data sheets to test the functionality of the calculator.